chareth/GoogleBillingDashboard/Readme.md

   * ARCHIVE_BUCKET_NAME=archive_bucket_name

 ### Load Data into DB
-By default the scheduler is set to process the data everyday at 5.30am.
+By default the scheduler is set to process the data everyday at the time set using the env variables SCHEDULER_HOUR and SCHEDULER_MIN.
 To run the procss immediatley use **/billing/loadData** and to change the scheduler timming use **/billing/loadData?hour=0-23&min=0-59**, this will reset the scheduler.

 ## License
 Open source under Apache License v2.0 (http://www.apache.org/licenses/LICENSE-2.0)